TripleSteak/Automatic-Chessboard/README.md

 # Automatic-Chessboard
 **Built:** October 2021 – November 2021

-Welcome to our **Automated Chessboard**, a physical chessboard that's capable of playing out a game of chess using just vocal commands!
+Welcome to our **Automatic Chessboard**, a physical chessboard that's capable of playing out a game of chess using just vocal commands!
 In a few days, we hammered together an electromagnet, some stepper motors, a couple of wooden boards, and an Arduino Uno.
 In a nutshell, our project is Wizard’s Chess without the magic.
 Take a glance at the [underlying workings](https://youtu.be/oQjuFTfWiOE)!

 ## Features
 - Hands-free movement of 32 physical chess pieces, made possible with an electromagnet propagated by a motor-driven, two-dimensional linear motion system;